julianmendez/tiles/docs/README.md

 ## Executable

-This project includes an executable example of [Child Care Subsidy][ccs-example] pipelines.
+This project includes an executable for the example pipelines.
 The script `makeall.sh` creates the file `tiles`, which is an executable JAR file that can be directly executed in Linux.
 Its input is a [YAML][yaml] configuration file, like the [configuration file][test-yaml-conf] provided for the unit tests.
+Other configuration files are also available [here][example-yaml-directory].

 ## Author